Bana (singer): Biography

-He was "ambassador" of Cape Verdean music, he was a pioneer that took to the four corners of Europe and Africa.
+He was the "ambassador" of Cape Verdean music, he was a pioneer who took to the four corners of Europe and Africa.

-Bana again returned to France in the late 1980s, there, he was the first Cape Verdean who mainly financed, managed and supported artists from Lusophony Africa and outside, particularly the United States, other parts of West and Middle Africa and some immigrants to France, to spread the Capeverdean music all over the world.
-During his 57 year long career, Bana recorded around a hundred LPs and EPs in group and solo, he appeared in two films, two in French, one in German and one in Portuguese/Cape Verdean.
+Bana again returned to France in the late 1980.
+There, he was the first Cape Verdean who mainly financed, managed and supported artists from Lusophony Africa and outside, particularly the United States, other parts of West and Middle Africa and some immigrants to France, to spread the Capeverdean music all over the world.
+During his 57-year-long career, Bana recorded around a hundred LPs and EPs in group and solo, he appeared in two films, two in French, one in German and one in Portuguese/Cape Verdean.

 In his last years, Bana sang Cape Verdean mornas and coladeiras and was accompanied by a traditional band and by the orchestra of S. Jorge de Arroios.

 In his eightieth year, he performed a concert in Lisbon and featured other singers who honoured him: Lura, Tito Paris, Nancy Vieira, Titina, Jorge Neto, Luís Fortes, Té Macedo, Jorge Silva, Luz María, Morgadinho, Leonel Almeida, Coimbra, Dany Silva and several others.

-Bana was honored by then President Mário Soares (Order of Official Merit) and Cape Verdean Presidents Mascarenhas Monteiro and Jorge Carlos Fonseca.
+Bana was honored by then-President Mário Soares (Order of Official Merit) and Cape Verdean Presidents Mascarenhas Monteiro and Jorge Carlos Fonseca.

 He received the Grand Merit medal by the President of Cape Verde along with the Portuguese president.
 He was honored in 2012 at the Cabo Verde Music Awards for his long career.

 Suffering from poor health during the last years of his life, Bana died in 2013 at Hospital Beatriz Angelo in Loures in Portugal, at the age of 81, after suffering from an episode of sepsis, leaving a wife, Aquilina, and 8 children: Ademiro, Maria da Luz, Cristina, Jean Pierre, Adriana, Alcides, Luz Maria and Ricardo.
 According to his last will, his body will be cremated.

 Relatives

-One of his cousins was another Cape Verdean singer Eddy Moreno, and his other cousins and distant cousins were several of the singers of the Xalino family including Armando, Eduardo, Val, Xante and Zuca, also he was related to Djô d'Eloy.
+One of his cousins was another Cape Verdean singer Eddy Moreno, and his other cousins and distant cousins were several of the singers of the Xalino family including Armando, Eduardo, Val, Xante and Zuca.
+He was also related to Djô d'Eloy.